deosrc/movies-technical-test/README.md

 Below is a list of question I would ask to clarify the requirements of the task:

 - Should all of the fields of the dataset be included in the results?

+## Known Issues

+- The search mechanism used is rather primitive as it does not handle scenarios such as special characters, mis-types and partial matches.
+This could be expanded in future to use a different mechanism such as full-text search.
+- Genres are currently stored as a comma separated list.
+This would be better as a separate table.